nverchev/drytorch/docs/tutorials/getting_started.md

 ).squeeze()
 ```

-Let's visualized the image we want to reproduce and the baseline reconstruction.
+Let us visualized the image we want to reproduce and the baseline
+reconstruction.

 ```{code-cell} ipython3
 from IPython.display import HTML